 8. How we respond to compliance concerns: The VP for Quality and Compliance maintains a Compliance Office Contact Log.
 This is used for contacts related specifically to Corporate Compliance and/or the functions of the Compliance Office.
 This form include the date and time, the name and title of the person, a summary of the contact, a classification, a summary of the response, a response classification and the date it's considered resolved or addressed.
 Not every issue brought to the compliance office will result in the opening of a formal case.
 Please refer to the full policy, "Management of situations reported to the Compliance Office" for the specific criteria.
 For those that do meet the criteria for the opening of a formal compliance case, they will be documented in a standard format and we will conduct an investigation consistent with our policy, "Compliance Investigations."
-In response to all investigations, programs are required to respond to findings, required follow-up and recommendations, including actions they will take to prevent recurrence, as applicable.
+In response to all investigations, programs have to respond to findings, required follow-up and recommendations, including actions they will take to prevent recurrence, as applicable.
 The investigation and the program's response are reviewed by the Compliance Committee who has the authority to request additional follow-up at their discretion.
 These plans to prevent may also be monitored, reviewed or audited after the fact to assess implementation and effectiveness (validation).
 Whether any disciplinary actions were taken is also shared with the compliance office.
-If, as a result of the situation, we are required to pay money back to the government consistent with the policy, "Unsupported claims, repayment/financial adjustments and voluntary self-disclosure," the program will work with the finance office to ensure this happens.
+If, as a result of the situation, we are required to pay money back to the government consistent with the policy, "Unsupported claims, repayment/financial adjustments and voluntary self-disclosure," the program will work with the finance office to ensure this happens within regulatory requirements and timeframes.

-- 9. The Arc of Monroe has a zero-tolerance policy for intimidation or retaliation: It is unacceptable for someone to intimidate or retaliate against staff for any of the following reasons: - Reporting something, including a compliance concern, that they reasonably believe is really happening to any appropriate personnel, parties or officials - Investigating, participated in or cooperated with an agency investigation - Conducting audits, self-evaluations, or remedial actions regardless of the findings - Reporting instances of intimidation or retaliation; or - Reporting potential fraud, waste or abuse to the appropriate state or federal entities
+9. The Arc of Monroe has a zero-tolerance policy for intimidation or retaliation: It is unacceptable for someone to intimidate or retaliate against any affected individual (people affiliated with The Arc and impacted by our Medicaid risk areas) for any of the following reasons:

+Reporting something, including a compliance concern, that they reasonably believe is really happening to any appropriate personnel, parties or officials

+Investigating, participated in or cooperated with an agency investigation

+Conducting audits, self-evaluations, or remedial actions - regardless of the findings Reporting instances of intimidation or retaliation; or

+Reporting potential fraud, waste or abuse to the appropriate state or federal entities